Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 {% endtab %}
 {% tab title="iOS (AEP 3.x)" %}

-This API no longer exists in `AEPTarget`.
+This API no longer exists in `Target`.
 Instead, the extension should be registered by calling the `registerExtensions` API in the MobileCore.
 Please see the updated SDK initialization steps at the [migrate to Swift tutorial.](../../resources/migrate-to-swift.md#update-sdk-initialization)

 {% endtab %}

-{% tab title="iOS (ACP 1.x)" %}
+{% tab title="iOS (ACP 2.x)" %}

 **Syntax**